not-kennethreitz/dream-python/kennethreitz/dreams.md

-# kennethreitz's dreams
+# Dreams

-I'd love to see Python become a few things...
+## Community

-## More Loving & Accepting
+- More Loving & Accepting

-## The Obvious Choice™
+- The Obvious Choice™

+## Technical

-## More Linux-Philosophy Friendly
+- More Linux-Philosophy Friendly
+- PyPy as the default Python everywhere.